Contact

 White – from the White Waratah.

-There are Three Words:
+Three Words:

 For Christ’s Glory: The College seeks to reach the people of the Wollondilly Shire with the good news of Jesus Christ – John 17:5 And now Father, glorify me in your presence with the Glory I had with you before the World began.

-There are Three Themes:
+Three Themes:

 Excellence: Three White Waratahs – A local rare Australian native flower: God (Father, Son and Holy Spirit) has set a pattern of excellence in the beauty of creation – Luke 12:27 Consider how the lilies grow.
 They do not labour or spin.
 Yet I tell you, not even Solomon in all his splendour was dressed like one of these.